lateralblast/just/README.md

 Goals
 -----

-The goals of this script templare are to:
+The goals of this script template are to:

 Provide a command line processor that: